pranav244872/configuring-wm/README.md

 add:
 export VISUAL=nvim  (no spaces between = )
 export EDITOR=nvim
-### install cmake:
-sudo pacman -S cmake

 ### installing neovim:
 sudo pacman -S neovim
 sudo pacman -S xclip

 ### configuring waybar to do some magic (didnt work)
 If you want to use the workspaces module, first, copy the configuration files from /etc/xdg/waybar/ into ~/.config/waybar/.
 Then, in ~/.config/waybar/config replace all the references to sway/workspaces with hyprland/workspaces.